micmejia/bible-dump/NKJV/Matthew/Matt 10.md

 "A disciple is not above _his_ teacher, nor a servant above his master.

 ###### 25
 It is enough for a disciple that he be like his teacher, and a servant like his master.
-If they have called the master of the house [^g]Beelzebub, how much more _will they call_ those of his household!
+If they have called the master of the house Beelzebub, how much more _will they call_ those of his household!

 ###### 26
 Therefore do not fear them.
 For there is nothing covered that will not be revealed, and hidden that will not be known. ## Jesus Teaches the Fear of God